If a tree falls in a forest and nobody is around to hear it, does it make a sound?

 Without it, you’ll see fewer customers each day until your digital business puts you in the red.

 Ensuring that your website stays as near to the first search result as possible is as simple as ensuring that you have the proper SEO.
-The first step in doing that is to have someone perform an SEO audit of your website.
+The first step in doing that is to have someone perform an SEO audit of your website. visit – Best SEO audit Tools

-If you’re new to SEO, or it’s been a while since you’ve thought about it, your website may benefit from an SEO audit and competitor analysis to see where things stand and to identify opportunities for positive change.
+If you’re new to SEO, or it’s been a while since you’ve thought about it, your website may benefit from an site audit and competitor analysis to see where things stand and to identify opportunities for positive change.

 Full SEO audits should be conducted regularly – ideally according to a documented schedule.
-But if you’ve never conducted an audit before and aren’t sure if the timing is right, we’ve compiled a list of relevant symptoms that indicate it’s time.
+But if you’ve never conducted a site audit before and aren’t sure if the timing is right, we’ve compiled a list of relevant symptoms that indicate it’s time.
 Here are a few warning signs that your website does, without a doubt, need an SEO audit and competitor analysis:

 Technical factors, like your site navigation, mobile optimization, design, and speed, all play into how authoritative your site is seen, but don’t neglect the basics; how you present your site through title tags and meta descriptions plays a huge role in how Google views your site.